webview/webview/README.md

 Your compiler must support C++14 and we recommend to pair it with an up-to-date Windows 10 SDK.

 For Visual C++ we recommend Visual Studio 2022 or later.
-We have a [separate section for MinGW-w64](#mingw-w64-requirements).
+There are some [requirements when using MinGW-w64](#mingw-w64-requirements).

 Developers and end-users must have the [WebView2 runtime][ms-webview2-rt] installed on their system for any version of Windows before Windows 11.

 ## Getting Started

 If you are a developer of this project then please go to the [development section](#development).

-See the [MinGW-w64 requirements](#mingw-w64-requirements) when building on Windows.

 You will have a working app made with C++ and CMake, but you are encouraged to explore the [available examples][examples].